Updated: Sep 6

 Being dominant, unapologetically demanding and highly sexual means that I attract the kind of client who wants to please me.
 I am not always dominant in a traditional sense.
 Often it's simply that the sex is focussed on my pleasure.
 In our current society this is categorised as dominant because the 'norm' is to assume all women want to be submissive to men as standard, even vanilla leans towards submissive.
 There is so much beyond penetrative sex (although I adore that too), and as a companion I open a door to that exploration.

 I do not judge women for leaning towards submission or not being as confident sexually.
 The contraceptive pill was only introduced in the UK in 1967 (53 years ago), and women taking it initially were seen as promiscuous.
-Women didn't openly and unapologetically have sex for pleasure until very recently, and there is a lot of undoing that psychologically to be done.
+Women didn't openly and unapologetically have sex for pleasure until very recently, and there is a lot to be undone.
 The introduction of vibrators and female-friendly sex shops like Ann Summers has normalised female pleasure, clitoral stimulation and conversation.
 But we're only a short way into this journey.
 Many of my own friends refer to themselves as sluts for having casual sex or feel pressured by porn which centres around when the man finishes...
 Even I live out my own desires and explore these topics under a pseudonym without revealing my identity.
 I could write a book on this topic so I will move on for now.

 I wrote a Beginner's Guide to BDSM for KLE recently which is mostly about communication.
 It sounds simple but it's the hardest part.
 How can you tell your wife of twenty years that you want her to sit on your face and put leather cuffs around your wrists?
 Being with a sexually liberated and experienced companion normalises talking about sex.
 We have our own boundaries of course, but I will tell you what feels good, how to touch and kiss my body in a way which can lead to an orgasm.
 I can also please you in new and interesting ways.
 I also meet with female clients and I have yet to meet with a trans client but I would love to.
 Not all companions are not limited to straight men and remember that not all providers are straight feminine women.